How to notify the AA when someone dies

 The main cause of delay is missing documentation – particularly if the membership or policy number cannot be found.
 If this happens, the AA can search their records using the deceased’s name, date of birth, and address.
 Call the relevant team rather than waiting.

-Tips and things to watch out for
+Things to watch out for

 Use the online form to start, but follow up by phone if needed.
 The AA’s bereavement form sends your notification to their Personal Support Team.
 If you don’t hear back within 5 working days, call 0343 316 4444 and ask for an update.
-Don’t assume silence means it’s been dealt with.

 Cancel direct debits through the AA first.
 Do not cancel AA direct debits through the bank until you’ve confirmed cancellation with the AA.
 Cancelling the direct debit first can complicate the refund calculation and, for insurance, may technically lapse the policy before formal cancellation is recorded.